campa-consortium/pals/source/lattice-construction.md

 the reverse direction.
 To get a bi-directional link between branches, use two `Forks` with the `to-element` of both `Forks` being the other `Fork`.

-To avoid ambiguities, the types of `to-elements` are restricted to be one of:
+To avoid ambiguities, the kinds of `to-elements` are restricted to be one of:
 - Marker
 - Beginning
 - FloorPosition
 - Fork

-Notice that these types of elements have zero length and unit transfer maps.
+Notice that these kinds of elements have zero length and unit transfer maps.

 A `Fork` element has zero length and must always have a [`ForkP`](#fork.params) parameter group.
 The components of the `ForkP` group are: